EverydayHealthLogo

 Who is Dr. Womack, Urologist in Waukesha, WI?

 Dr. Greg Womack, MD is an Urologist, who primarily practices in Waukesha, WI with 2 additional practice locations.
-He is board certified.
 Dr. Womack completed his residency at Univ Mo-Columbia Sch Med, Urology; Creighton Univ Sch Of Med, Internal Medicine.
 Dr. Womack is fluent in English, and is currently seeing new patients.
 Dr. Womack’s practice accepts Medicaid, Medicare, UnitedHealthcare, Aetna, Cigna and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Womack’s office.

 What are Areas of Expertise for Dr. Womack?